Establishing trust through certification of policy adherence

 Requirements for Accreditation

-- Maintenance of a HIPAA Privacy and Security Accreditation or Certification.
+- Applicants must maintain a HIPAA Privacy and Security Accreditation or Certification throughout the life of their DirectTrust Accreditation.
 DirectTrust has approved and will accept HIPAA Privacy and Security Accreditation or Certification from the following vendors:

 * Note: For those HISP Applicants that choose HITRUST, please contact DirectTrust to discuss the HITRUST CSF Tool Scope settings in the CSF Tool.
 For version 9.0 or higher, HISP Applicants at a minimum MUST select Privacy and Security and include in the Regulatory Factor setting: Subject to EHNAC Accreditation.